scottlaw1/100-days-of-code/log.md

 Missed the full day yesterday, but for a life reason (aunt's 70th birthday party).
 Back at it tomorrow.

 ### Day 5: January 7, 2018
 **Today's Progress**: Learned about node debugging tools (both command-line and in Chrome).
-Also completed the basic implementation of the notes application, including required arguments
+Also completed the basic implementation of the notes application, including required arguments.

+### Day 6: January 8, 2018
+**Today's Progress**: Started learning about async programming in node along with a new app for getting weather information.